SimTheGreat/udacity-data-analyst-nd/README.md

 <li> <h2>wine-analysis</h2>
 Here we tried ti define if we could analyse if a wine was good depending on its cemical properties
 <li><h2>fuel_data_analysis</h2>
-here we analyes fuel and car types.
+here we analyes fuel and car types.And it is devided in six steps.
 </ul>
 <strong>more infos in each Projects readme</strong><br>
 certeficate:<br>